chriskievit/tempest-reddit-client/README.md

 # Tempest - another Reddit client

 This project is part Reddit API wrapper, part Reddit client for MacOS.
 I've started this project because I couldn't get used to the Reddit redesign and because I wanted to learn some Swift.
 Because this is my first Swift project, my .NET background may seep through in my design decisions, but be sure to call me on that.
-Feel free to contribute (see [Contributing])

 ## Built With